4d/docs/website/translated_docs/pt/Concepts/variables.md

 The following are some basic variable declarations:

 ```4d

-<br /> C_BLOB(vxMyBlob) // The process variable vxMyBlob is declared as a variable of type BLOB
+ C_BLOB(vxMyBlob) // The process variable vxMyBlob is declared as a variable of type BLOB
  C_DATE($vdCurDate) // The local variable $vdCurDate is declared as a variable of type Date
  C_LONGINT(vg1;vg2;vg3) // The 3 process variables vg1, vg2 and vg3 are declared as variables of type longint
  C_OBJECT($vObj) // The local variable $vObj is declared as a variable of type Object